SoyFabianRG/SoyFabianRG/README.md

     </a>
 </h1>

-I'm studying a Bachelor of Science degree in Mathematics at the National Autonomous University of Mexico (UNAM).
-When I was in High School, I write my first `Hello World!` in C. Now, I'm a Data Science enthusiastic.
+I'm studying a Bachelor of Science degree in Mathematics at the National Autonomous University of Mexico (UNAM) and I'm a Computer Science enthusiastic.
+When I was in High School, I write my first `Hello World!` in C. Now, I have knowledge in Front End development and general programming.

 > “Educate yourselves because we will need all your intelligence.
 Be excited because we will need all your enthusiasm.
 Organise because we will need all your strength” (Antonio Gramsci).